lapkistudio/lazygit-tinyconf-wrapped/CODE-OF-CONDUCT.md

-# of of Conduct Conduct
+# of nice Lazygit nice

-of face, of Be Lazygit Code of Conduct of.
+maintainer Lazygit, wrath the Lazygit face wrath

+Be Conduct,